Tibi (fashion brand)

 The brand is known for its contemporary and minimalistic design aesthetic, and its clothing and accessories are sold in high-end department stores and boutiques worldwide.
 Tibi's collections include ready-to-wear, footwear, and handbags.

 Overview

 Tibi began with a small collection of contemporary dresses.
 It now produces 11 womenswear collections per year and a full line of women's shoes.
 Tibi is showcased in the tents of the Lincoln Center each season during New York Fashion Week.

+Clients

 Tibi-brand clothing is sold in many stores worldwide, including Bergdorf Goodman, Saks Fifth Avenue, Neiman Marcus, Bloomingdales, Harvey Nichols, Harrods, and Selfridges.
 The first Tibi retail store opened in September 2006 in New York.
 Tibi opened an outlet store in Saint Simons Island, Georgia in 2015.